syncfusion-content/windowsforms-docs/WindowsForms/DotNet-Framework-Compatibility-for-NIST-application.md

-## FrameWork Compatibility for NIST application
+## Framework Compatibility for NIST application

-The table represents the .NET framework versions for Syncfusion controls.
+The table represents the .NET Framework versions for Syncfusion controls.

 <table>
 <tr>